 In order to detect cancer before a person experiences any symptoms or signs, screening is in use.
 There are presently no reliable screening procedures for these gynecologic illnesses that are appropriate for members of the general public who are asymptomatic.
 There is no survival advantage to screening for early-stage ovarian/fallopian tube cancer using serial CA-125 blood tests and pelvic ultrasonography.
 People with ovarian/fallopian tube cancer and many benign illnesses have elevated levels of CA-125, a chemical known as a tumor marker.

-Studies suggest, screening for ovarian, fallopian tube, and peritoneal cancers is not useful and may even be harmful for the general population of persons who are asymptomatic.
+Studies suggest screening for ovarian, fallopian tube, and peritoneal cancers are not useful and may even be harmful for the general population of persons who are asymptomatic.
 This is owing to the possibility of an increase in unneeded surgical procedures brought on by “false positive” test results.

 Other targeted therapies

-Systemic therapy called immunotherapy uses drugs to strengthen the body’s defenses against cancer.
+Systemic therapy, called immunotherapy, uses drugs to strengthen the body’s defences against cancer.
 It makes use of substances that the body can produce or in a lab to improve, target, or restore immune system function.
-Drugs known as checkpoint inhibitors are being studied by researchers to see if they could improve the immune system’s capacity to eliminate cancer cells.
+Researchers are studying drugs known as checkpoint inhibitors to see if they could improve the immune system’s capacity to eliminate cancer cells.
 This class of medications targets CTLA4, PD-1, and PD-L1.
 They reduce tumor size in cases of other malignancies, such as melanoma and some lung cancers, and they have shown some promise in treating ovarian/fallopian tube cancer in particular circumstances.
-Although first studies did not demonstrate any effect in reducing the rate of cancer growth, survival data is still under collection.
+Although the first studies did not demonstrate any effect in reducing the rate of cancer growth, survival data is still under collection.